xhimatty/movoto-property-scraper/README.md

-#  Movoto Real Estate Scraper
+#  Movoto Multi-City Listing Extractor

 A Python web scraper built with Playwright that collects real estate property listings from Movoto.com.
 It navigates JS-rendered listing pages, harvests property URLs, then visits each listing to extract structured property data — all while mimicking real browser behavior to avoid detection.